yctai-ncku/MoSES_2PDF/README.md

 ## Requirements

-MoSES_2PDF was developed and tested on Ubuntu 18.04 LTS, in which the CUDA Version 11.2 is installed.
+MoSES_2PDF was developed and tested on Ubuntu 18.04 LTS, in which the CUDA Version 11.0 is installed.
+The executable file has been tested under CUDA Version 11.0 and 11.2.

 #### PS How to install CUDA on Linux
 ```